MarkoSokser/Inform7-Jigsaw-game/story.md

 Your arm falls away.
 You collapse to the ground, free but bleeding heavily from the shoulder.";
 	now Player-hands-trapped is 0;
 	now Observation-room-trap-activated is false;
+	now the observation exit door is unlocked;
+	now the observation exit door is open;
+	now the observation exit door is trap-unlocked;
 	if Medical-supplies-used is 2:
 		play the sound of BodyFall;
 		say "[paragraph break]Blood pours from your severed shoulder.
 You have no medical supplies left!